-Assessment – The office where students take the PERT (Postsecondary Education Readiness Test), the LOEP (Levels of English Proficiency), the CLEP (College Level Examination Program), and intake inventories (LASSI, Career Review, Academic Review).
+Assessment – The office where students take the PERT (Postsecondary Education Readiness Test), the LOEP (Levels of English Proficiency), the CLEP (College Level Examination Program), the TEAS (Test of Essential Academic Skills) and intake inventories (LASSI, Career Review, Academic Review).

 Atlas Lab – The Atlas Access Lab is the resource for assistance with online tools and services.
 Through My LifeMap Tools, the staff assists with registration; online career and education planning; and accessing other student information such as financial aid, accounts, and degree audits.

 BayCare Student Assistance Services – Students can access confidential, professional assistance to help resolve problems that affect their personal life and/or college performance.
 Besides being confidential, this voluntary program is designed for all students to seek help on their own.
 Credit students are able to use this service at no charge as the service is funded through the student activity fee.

 Business Office – The office where questions related to student financial accounts are answered and payments are received.

 Career Center – The office where a variety of services are available to assist students in making career decisions, setting career goals, and preparing for a job search.